 The SDCCD promotes economic growth in San Diego County through its direct expenditures and the resulting expenditures of students and county businesses.
-The colleges serve as employers and buyers of goods and services for its day-to-day and construction operations.
+The colleges serve as employers and buyers of goods and services for their day-to-day and construction operations.
 The colleges' activities attract students from outside San Diego County, whose expenditures benefit county vendors.
 In addition, the colleges are primary sources of higher education to San Diego County residents and suppliers of trained workers to county industries, enhancing overall productivity in the county workforce.
 Operations spending impact

-The SDCCD adds economic value to San Diego County as an employer of county residents and a large-scale buyer of goods and services.
-In FY 2021-22, the district employed 4,645 full-time and part-time faculty and staff, 96% of whom lived in San Diego County.
-Total payroll at the SDCCD was \$326 million, much of which was spent in the county for groceries, mortgage and rent payments, dining out, and other household expenses.
-In addition, the district spent \$237 million on day-to-day expenses related to facilities, supplies, and professional services.

-The SDCCD's day-to-day operations spending added \$504.7 million in income to the county during the analysis year.
-This figure represents the colleges' payroll, the multiplier effects generated by the in-county spending of the district and its employees, and a downward adjustment to account for funding that the district received from county sources.
-The \$504.7 million in added income is equivalent to supporting 5,891 jobs in the county.

-Construction spending impact

-The SDCCD invests in construction each year to maintain facilities, create additional capacities, and meet growing educational demands.
+The SDCCD add economic value to San Diego County as an employer of county residents and a large-scale buyer of goods and services.
+In FY 2023-24, the district employed 4,866 full-time and part-time faculty and staff, 97% of whom lived in San Diego County.
+Total payroll at the SDCCD was \$391.3 million, much of which was spent in the county for groceries, mortgage and rent payments, dining out, and other household expenses.
+In addition, the colleges spent \$263.8 million on expenses related to facilities, supplies, and professional services (excluding construction).
+The SDCCD's operations spending added \$660.0 million in income to the county during the analysis year.
+This figure represents the colleges' payroll, the multiplier effects generated by the in-county spending of the colleges and their employees, and a downward adjustment to account for funding that the colleges received from county sources.
+The \$660.0 million in added income is equivalent to supporting 6,749 jobs in the county.
+Construction spending impact The SDCCD invests in capital projects each year to maintain facilities, create additional capacities, and meet growing educational demands.
 While the amount varies from year to year, these quick infusions of income and jobs have a substantial impact on the county economy.
-In FY 2021-22, the SDCCD's construction spending generated \$5.4 million in added income, which is equivalent to supporting 55 jobs.
+In FY 2023-24, SDCCD's construction spending generated \$7.5 million in added income, which is equivalent to supporting 72 jobs.
+Impacts created by the SDCCD in FY 2023-24